Nicky9319/Renderperk_CRM/Research and Content/Drafted/render-farm-cost-calculator/render-farm-cost-calculator.md

 ### H2: Farm-by-Farm Pricing Showdown
 - Comparison table (Fox, GarageFarm, iRender, Rebus, Ranch)
 - Best for each use case
+- **Sign up to get free credits**: Highlight that most farms offer $25+ in free credits for new users—encourage readers to sign up and test their project risk-free
 - Trial credit opportunities

 ### H2: 10 Ways to Cut Your Render Farm Costs in Half